Measuring Diagnostic Test Performance Using Imperfect Reference Tests: A Partial Identification Approach

 \begin{spacing}{1.2}

 { Diagnostic tests are almost never perfect.
 Studies quantifying their performance use knowledge of the true health status, measured with a reference diagnostic test.
-Researchers commonly assume that the reference test is perfect, which is not the case in practice.
+Researchers commonly assume that the reference test is perfect, which is often not the case in practice.
 When the assumption fails, conventional studies identify ``apparent'' performance or performance with respect to the reference, but not true performance.
 This paper provides the smallest possible bounds on the measures of true performance - sensitivity (true positive rate) and specificity (true negative rate), or equivalently false positive and negative rates, in standard settings.
 Implied bounds on policy-relevant parameters are derived: 1) Prevalence in screened populations; 2) Predictive values.
 Methods for inference based on moment inequalities are used to construct uniformly consistent confidence sets in level over a relevant family of data distributions.
 Emergency Use Authorization (EUA) and independent study data for the BinaxNOW COVID-19 antigen test demonstrate that the bounds can be very informative.
-Analysis reveals that the estimated false negative rates for symptomatic and asymptomatic patients are up to $3.17$ and $4.59$ times higher than the frequently cited ``apparent'' false negative rate.}
+Analysis reveals that the estimated false negative rates for symptomatic and asymptomatic patients are up to $3.17$ and $4.59$ times higher than the frequently cited ``apparent'' false negative rate.
+Further applicability of the results in the context of imperfect proxies such as survey responses and imputed protected classes is indicated.}

 \end{spacing}

 \

 KEYWORDS: Sensitivity, specificity, partial identification, moment inequalities, gold standard bias